Imagine spending one night in a museum.

 An author is invited to spend a night in a museum and write a book on their experience.

-Options in China (Haitian), Japan (Hayakawa), Russia (Corpus) and Spain (AdN).
+Option in China (Haitian), Japan (Hayakawa), and Russia (Corpus).

 Lola Lafon spends a night in Anne Frank’s house in Amsterdam, an empty museum haunted by absence.